lsst-it/ittn-026/index.rst

 The materials selected were chosen based on their quality and technical properties, so the project can operate at its maximum performance.

 Based on the equipment requirements, single mode fiber optic were installed in the building.
-However if required, multimode fiber cables are also available for use when needed.
+However, if required, multimode fiber cables are also available for use when needed.

 UTP S / FTP cables were utilized throughout the building, this was due to their technical properties when working at 10G Base T speeds.
 All network points in the building were set up and installed with this type of cable for both the access points (AP) and telephony systems.